multi-build/multibuild/README.rst

 variables:

 * ``MB_PYTHON_VER`` sets the Python version targetted: ``major.minor.patch`` for CPython, or ``pypy-major.minor`` for PyPy.
 * ``MB_PYTHON_OSX_VER`` sets the minimum macOS SDK version for any C extensions.
 For CPython targets it may be set to 10.6 or 10.9, provided a corresponding Python build is available at `python.org <https://www.python.org/downloads/mac-osx/>`_.
 It defaults to the highest version available.
-Its ignored for PyPy targets.
+It's ignored for PyPy targets.
 * ``PLAT`` sets the architectures built for any C extensions: ``x86_64`` or ``intel`` for 64-bit or 64/32-bit respectively.
 It defaults to the same arches as the target Python version: 64-bit for CPython macOS 10.9 or PyPy, and 64/32-bit for CPython 10.6.

-In most cases its best to rely on the defaults for ``MB_PYTHON_OSX_VER`` and ``PLAT``, rather than setting them explicitly.
+In most cases it's best to rely on the defaults for ``MB_PYTHON_OSX_VER`` and ``PLAT``, rather than setting them explicitly.
 Examples of exceptions to this guideline include:

 * setting ``MB_PYTHON_OSX_VER=10.6`` to build a 10.6 64/32-bit CPython wheel for Python 2.7 (default for 2.7 is 10.9 64-bit)
 * setting ``MB_PYTHON_OSX_VER=10.6 and PLAT=x86_64`` to build a 10.6 64-bit only wheel (10.6 would normally be 64/32-bit).
-Such a wheel would still have a platform tag of ``macosx_10_6_intel`` , advertisting support for both 64 and 32-bit, but wouldnt work in 32-bit mode.
+Such a wheel would still have a platform tag of ``macosx_10_6_intel`` , advertising support for both 64 and 32-bit, but wouldnt work in 32-bit mode.
 This may be OK given how unlikely it is that there is still anyone actually running Python on macOS in 32-bit mode.

 The ``build_wheel`` function builds the wheel, and ``install_run`` function installs and tests it.
 Look in ``multibuild/common_utils.sh`` for